hurui200320/utf8-ctc/README.md

 When someone got the postcard, he can type in the numbers and the program will print out the decoded message.

-> There is no encryption feature for now.
-> Maybe I will implement one later, but only if the output length is relatively short.
-> I don't want to write millions of digits.

 ## Usage

 The program is built using jlink with zulu 21 jdk, so technically you don't need